matsim-org/jekyll-website/downloads/index.md

 1. (optional but recommended) Connect your forked repo to [travis](https://travis-ci.org).
 <!-- 1.
 Consult [matsim-code-examples](https://github.com/matsim-org/matsim-code-examples). -->

+Notes:

-Code examples are in  [matsim-code-examples](https://github.com/matsim-org/matsim-code-examples) on github.
+* Code examples are in  [matsim-code-examples](https://github.com/matsim-org/matsim-code-examples) on github.
+Also see there for examples of how to use extensions (package `extensions`).
+* If you want/need to write your own extensions:
+1. Again, look at [matsim-code-examples](https://github.com/matsim-org/matsim-code-examples) for examples.
+1. Look at `ControlerDefaultsModule` (in your IDE, source is retrieved by maven) to see how MATSim is plugged together.

-You will not be able to modify the existing MATSim source code -- which, in most cases, should not be necessary.
-It is preferred that you contact use [https://matsim.org/faq](https://matsim.org/faq) in such situations and we will try to help or implement missing extension points.
+* You will not be able to modify the existing MATSim source code -- which, in most cases, should not be necessary.
+If you feel the need to modify the existing MATSim source code, it is preferred that you contact use [https://matsim.org/faq](https://matsim.org/faq) in such situations and we will try to help or implement missing extension points.
+* You can generate a "clickable jar file" of your own code with `mvn package`.

 <!-- ### MATSim-example-project on GitHub -->